polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 **The Microchip 'Hart Software Services' (HSS) requires the Python library kconfiglib:**

-Use the default install location '~/.local/bin/'
+Use the default install location.
 ```
 pip3 install kconfiglib
 ```